 Ohio State hosts Central Florida Saturday, September 8, 2012 at Ohio Stadium in Columbus, Ohio

-Kerry Coombs is the Buckeyes’ cornerbacks coach and the team’s special teams coordinator.
-He is in his fourth season as coach of the cornerbacks and he was given the additional responsibility of special teams coordinator by Coach Urban Meyer in Feburary 2013.
+Kerry Coombs is the Ohio State Buckeyes’ cornerbacks coach and special teams coordinator.
+He is in his fifth season as coach of the cornerbacks and he is in his third season as special teams coordinator.

-A national championship for Coombs and Co. after the enthusiastic and energetic Ohioan helped coach Ohio State to a 12-0 record in his first season of 2012, a year in which he also coached the only pair of cornerbacks from one school in the nation – sophomore Bradley Roby and senior Travis Howard – to first-team all-conference honors.
-Roby, in fact, led the nation with 1.73 passes defended per game, a total that included a school-record-tying 17 pass break-ups and was named a first-team ESPN.com All-American.
+Each of those cornerbacks had outstanding careers as a Buckeye.
+The duo of Howard and Roby was the only set of cornerbacks from one school in the nation to earn first-team all-conference honors in 2012.
+Roby, in fact, led the nation with 1.73 passes defended per game, a total that included a school-record-tying 17 pass break-ups, and he was named a first-team ESPN.com All-American.
 Howard led the Big Ten in interceptions with four and .33 per game.

-Roby repeated as a first-team all-Big Ten performer in 2013 – on both the coaches’ and media teams – and he was selected in the first round of the 2014 NFL Draft by Denver with the 31st pick.
-Doran Grant made it three consecutive years for a cornerback to be named first-team all-Big Ten when he was honored in 2014.
+Roby repeated as a first-team all-Big Ten performer in 2013 – on both the coaches’ and media teams – and was ready for the NFL after his junior season.

 Prior to his position with Ohio State, Coombs spent five seasons at the University of Cincinnati, including three years as associate head coach in addition to his responsibilities as the team’s defensive backs coach and special teams coordinator.